-The maximum amount of vacation leave an employee may accumulate is 240 hours (30 days).
+The maximum amount of vacation leave an employee may carry over into the next calendar year is 240 hours (30 days).
 When an employee resigns or is dismissed from employment, he/she shall be paid in a lump sum for annual leave not taken.
 However, payment for annual leave not taken cannot be for an amount greater than the amount of leave the employee could earn in one year. (see Personnel Policy)